You probably already know how important it is to have a backup process. In this article, we will look at performing a WordPress backup via FTP.

 It is usually found towards the top of the document, just after the comment block.
 The last part of this line of code includes the name of your database, which will then be easy to locate.

 Then select your site’s database in phpMyAdmin before clicking on the Export tab.
 Click on the Run tab to export a copy of your database.
 The file you download this way must have a “.sql” extension.
 If it doesn’t, you will need to select SQL from the “Format” drop-down menu.

 To restore a backup made as described above, you should proceed in two steps and restore the files on the one hand and the database on the other.
 In any case, I recommend that you perform a full backup before restoring anything.
 That way, if the process fails, you’ll always have the option of going back.

 To restore your files, you will need to connect via FTP to your server again.
 If you have saved your connection data, this step will be very quick.
 If not, I invite you to consult the paragraph above dedicated to the connection via FTP.

 After connection, you can proceed to the reverse of a backup and copy your files from your computer to your server.
 Be sure to keep the structure of the folders and files.
 Indeed, paths are essential in WordPress and a misplaced file could cause an error.

 Finally, you will need to log into phpMyAdmin again to restore your database.
 To do this you will need to follow the instructions mentioned above, but after selecting the appropriate database you wish to restore, click Import, not Export.
 Then, by clicking on the “Choose a file” button, you will be able to select the backup file for your database before clicking on Run.

 No matter which method you choose, the most important thing about a backup is still to do it regularly and at least every time your site is modified.
 Without it, you inevitably run the risk of having your site wiped out by a trivial error, whether you are responsible for it or not.

-Tell me in the comments what backup process you have in place.
+Let me know in the comments which backup process you have in place.